vaiish371/tp/docs/UserGuide.md

 ### 2.4.3 Setting Assignment Grade : `set assignment grade`

-The `set assigment grade` command allows you to set the grade of a student after you have graded his/her assignment.
+This command allows you to set the grade of a student after you have graded his/her assignment.
 If a grade had previously been set, the grade for the student will be updated with the new grade.

 Format: `set assignment grade /a ASSIGNMENT_NAME /s STUDENT_NAME /g GRADE`